-New Orleans Medical Reserve Corps
+New Orleans Medical Reserve Corps (NOMRC)

 The NOMRC monthly newsletter gives an overview of our completed activities and the upcoming events we have scheduled.
-The November edition highlights the CASPER and Ebola trainings.

 All NOMRC members must attend 1 MRC orientation before participating.
 Optional trainings, exercises and volunteer activities will be held throughout the year to provide volunteers with additional emergency response-related skills.
 Please RSVP for all events by emailing the NOMRC Coordinator at NOMRC@nola.gov.